marcizhu/Units/README.md

 ## Install
 The provided `CMakeLists.txt` file exports a `Units::Units` library, so if your build system is based on CMake, you can use that.
-If not, just copy the `include/Units` folder to your `include`/`vendor` library and you're ready to go!
+If not, just copy the `include/Units` folder to your `include`/`vendor` folder and you're ready to go!

 ## Usage
 The main type provided by this library is `Units::Unit`, which is defined inside `Units/Unit.h`.
 This type allows to hold